Faustin-king/alx-low_level_programming/0x00-hello_world/README.md

-1. 0-preprocessor : Write a script that runs a C file through the preprocessor and save the result into another file.
+1. preprocessor : Write a script that runs a C file through the preprocessor and save the result into another file.